hardfist/treeshaking-cases/packages/used-exports/README.md

 # Used Exports Optimization

-`optimization.usedExports` is used to to following optimization
+`optimization.usedExports` is used to following optimization

 we can see the build result removes `const b = 1` when it's not used.
 ```js